dlmld/billboard-top-100/README.md

 # billboard-top-100

+# A pactice project fully programmed by Darren Miller

 A look into the history of the music featured in the Billboard Top 100, using Databricks to process the data via a multi-hop architecture ETL.

 This uses the following Kaggle datasest: https://www.kaggle.com/datasets/ludmin/billboard/data